gelic-idealab/komodo-proxy/README.md

 # Komodo Proxy

 ## What is it?
-The traefik server proxies requests to various komodo subdomains (eg. 'api.komodo.edu, relay.komodo.edu, etc) to their corresponding containers.
-We run traefik in `docker` mode.
+The traefik proxy server routes requests for various subdomains (eg. 'api.komodo.edu', 'relay.komodo.edu', etc) to their corresponding docker containers.

 ## Configuring the proxy server
 You will need to configure the proxy server with your own certificates.
-You will need to set the path to these in both the `traefik.toml` configuration file, and `docker-compose.yml`.
+You will need to set the correct paths both the `traefik.toml` configuration file, and `docker-compose.yml`.

 ### `docker-compose.yml`
 ```